-The Corporation's management, with the participation of the Corporation's Chief Executive Officer and Chief Financial Officer, evaluated the effectiveness of the Corporation's disclosure controls and procedures (as such term is defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act) as of the end of the period covered by this report.
-Based on such evaluation, such officers have concluded that, as of the end of the period covered by this report.
-Based on such evaluation, such officers have concluded that, as of the end of the period covered by this report, the Corporation's disclosure controls and procedures are effective in bringing to their attention on a timely basis material information relating to the Corporation (including its consolidated subsidiaries) required to be included in the Corporation's periodic filings under the Exchange Act.
-There have been no changes in the Corporation's internal control over financial reporting identified in connection with the evaluation required by Rules 13a-15 and 15d-15 under the Exchange Act during the last fiscal quarter that have materially affected, or are reasonably likely to materially affect, the Corporation's internal control over financial reporting.
+The Corporation s management, with the participation of the Corporation s Chief Executive Officer and Chief Financial Officer, evaluated the effectiveness of the Corporation s disclosure controls and procedures (as such term is defined in Rules 13a-15(e) and 15d-15(e) under the Exchange Act) as of the end of the period covered by this report.
+Based on such evaluation, such officers have concluded that, as of the end of the period covered by this report, the Corporation s disclosure controls and procedures are effective in bringing to their attention on a timely basis material information relating to the Corporation (including its consolidated subsidiaries) required to be included in the Corporation s periodic filings under the Exchange Act.
+There have been no changes in the Corporation s internal control over financial reporting identified in connection with the evaluation required by Rules 13a-15 and 15d-15 under the Exchange Act during the last fiscal quarter that have materially affected, or are reasonably likely to materially affect, the Corporation s internal control over financial reporting.

-The information called for by Item 9A relating to the report of management on the Corporation s internal control over financial reporting and the attestation report of the Corporation s independent registered public accounting firm is incorporated herein by reference to pages 64 and 65 of the Corporation s Annual Report to Stockholders for the year ended December 31, 2011.
+The information called for by Item 9A relating to the report of management on the Corporation s internal control over financial reporting and the attestation report of the Corporation s independent registered public accounting firm is incorporated herein by reference to pages 62 and 63 of the Corporation s Annual Report to Stockholders for the year ended December 31, 2012.